mlauss2/sandec/README.md

   - Most videos play, but issues with transparency and objects with only half width/height.
 - Star Wars: Making Magic
   - lots of artifacts in the codec48 videos.
-  - audio is 44.1kHz
+- Audio
-- Indiana Jones and the Infernal Machine:
+  - RA1/RA2 background music does not loop.
-  - lots of artifacts in the 640x480 jonesopn_8.snm video only.
+  - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).

 # Build:
 - Have SDL3